-- If a complaint is called into the state and added to the survey during the investigative process, we do not recommend the TC re-import the shell to reflect the new complaint at this late point in the survey process. - If the complaint resident is in the resident list, the assigned surveyor should initiate the complaint resident and the applicable allegation areas on their investigation screen.
-Click the Add New Investigation icon; select a resident; select all applicable care areas and click out of the box or press esc(ape) to exit; click Save. - If the complaint resident is not in the system, go to Interview | Resident Manager on the navigation menu and click on the Add New Resident icon (icon with the plus sign).
-After you add the resident's information, go back to the Investigations screen.
+- If a complaint is called into the state and added to the survey during the investigative process, we do not recommend the TC re-import the shell to reflect the new complaint at this late point in the survey process. - If the complaint resident is in the resident list, the assigned surveyor should add the COMP/FRI subgroup (from the Resident Manager screen), and then initiate the complaint resident, and the applicable allegation areas on their Investigations screen.
+Click the Add New Investigation icon; select a resident; select all applicable care areas and click out of the box or press esc(ape) to exit; click Save. - If the complaint resident is not in the system, go to the Resident Manager screen on the navigation menu and click on the Add New Resident icon (icon with the plus sign).
+After you add the resident's information (including the COMP/FRI subgroup), go back to the Investigations screen.
 Click on the resident you just added and add the complaint allegations as the areas you are going to investigate (e.g., if the resident had concerns with falls, you would initiate accidents). - If a RRI/family interview is completed during the investigative process, complete the RRI interview on the Resident Manager screen. - If the resident was already included in the initial pool, go to the RI screen to complete the RRI interview. - If the resident was not a part of the initial pool, go to the RI screen and select the "Add to Initial Pool for Representative Interview" button in the header to complete the RRI interview.